This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Hunting deer has been done for eons.
 It's primitive, fulfilling, and it provides.
 While you don't specifically need a scope for deer, one for bears, and one for coyotes, a good deer scope should be able to cater to many hunting applications.

-The trick in finding the right one that's going to be versatile enough is to pay attention to magnification ranges to determine how far your hunting yardage is, and to always spend on quality where it matters most – with the glass.
+The trick in finding the right one that's going to be versatile enough is to pay attention to magnification ranges to determine how far your hunting yardage is.
+Always spend on quality where it matters most - glass and zero retention.